c-neto/carlosneto.dev/_sources/blog/2026/2026-07-09-workstation-setup-kubernetes-exams.md.txt

 If you're taking the exam on a MacBook, make sure your keyboard layout is set to `U.S.`.
 Otherwise, the remote Linux environment may not correctly recognize certain characters, especially `~` and `` ` ``, when using layouts such as `Brazilian – ABNT2`.

-To configure it, open __*Settings » Keyboard » Text Input » Edit*__ and define `U.S.` as your only input source.
+1. Open __*Settings » Keyboard » Text Input » Edit*__
+2. Define `U.S.` as your only input source.

 This helps avoid unexpected keyboard mapping issues during the exam.

 ## Disable Mission Critical Shortcuts (MacBooks)

 If you press CTRL + Arrow (Left/Right) it can change the macOS desktop (Space), which may trigger the exam proctor and can lead to the exam interruption.
 Disable these shortcuts before the exam:

-1. Open _System Settings → Keyboard → Keyboard Shortcuts_.
+1. Open _*System Settings → Keyboard → Keyboard Shortcuts*_.
 2. Select `Mission Control`
 3. Uncheck or change the shortcuts for _Move left a space_ and _Move right a space_ (or any shortcuts using CTRL + Left/Right).

+This helps to avoid troubles that can lead to a exam notification and worst case, the suspend your exam by suspect of the consult material in your pc.
+This helps avoid issues that can trigger an exam notification and, in the worst case, suspend your exam on suspicion of consulting material on your PC.

 ## Bash History Search